 While email may be the most popular form of workplace communication, using text messages to communicate with employees is becoming increasingly popular.
-Text messaging has several benefits over email.
-These include its fast and easy-to-use interface, lower cost for both you and your employees, and increased employee engagement.
+Text message employee communications have several benefits over email.
+These include a fast and easy-to-use interface, lower cost for both you and your employees, and increased employee engagement.

-Want to learn the most effective ways to use SMS to test your employees?
+Want to learn the most effective ways to use text messaging in the workplace?

-With the right tools and best practices, you’ll be able to improve communication, engagement, and productivity in no time.
+With the right tools and best practices, you’ll be able to optimize text messaging for employee communication, engagement, and productivity in no time.

 A Guide for Using Text Messages to Communicate With Employees